aboudirai/aboudirai.github.io/_posts/2020-05-30-my-second-blog.md

 ---
 layout: post
-title: Recreating the TikTok Textbot with Python
+title: Making a iOS Filter App
 ---
 This is a test post for *development* of the blog on my website.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Vestibulum tortor quam, feugiat vitae